 (b) if any such script of which he has knowledge is not in his possession or under his control, giving the name and address of the person in whose possession or under whose control it is or, if such be the case, stating that he does not know the name or address of that person,

-and shall exhibit to the affidavit any such script which is in his possession or control.
+and shall, in accordance with Order 37 rule 2, attach to the affidavit any such script which is in his possession or control.

-(2) An affidavit required by this Rule and any testamentary script exhibited thereto must be filed within 14 days after the entry of appearance by a defendant, or if no defendant enters an appearance and the Court does not otherwise direct, before the action is set down for trial.
+(2) An affidavit required by this Rule and any testamentary script attached to it must be filed within 14 days after the entry of appearance by a defendant, or if no defendant enters an appearance and the Court does not otherwise direct, before the action is set down for trial.

+[Rule 11 amended in Gazette 21 Feb 2007 p.
+582.]

 12. Where script in pencil

-(1) Where a testamentary script required by Rule 11 to be filed or any part of it is written in pencil, the person filing it shall also, except where the Court otherwise directs, file a typed facsimile copy of the script or the page or pages of it containing the part written in pencil showing underlined in red ink the words which appear in pencil in the original.
+(1) Where a testamentary script required by Rule 11 to be filed or any part of it is written in pencil, the person filing it shall also, except where the Court otherwise directs, attach to the affidavit a typed facsimile copy of the script or the page or pages of it containing the part written in pencil showing in bold type the words which appear in pencil in the original.

 No inspection by party until his affidavit filed